BlueNinjaAJ10/BlueNinjaAJ10/README.md

 - 👋 Hi, I’m @BlueNinjaAJ10
-- 👀 I’m interested in something.
+- 👀 I’m interested in Anything (Not really).
-- 🌱 I’m currently learning something.
+- 🌱 I’m currently learning Something (Maybe).
-- 💞️ I’m looking to collaborate on nothing.
+- 💞️ I’m looking to collaborate on [Nothing].
-- 📫 How to reach me:Impossible.
+- 📫 How to reach me: Don't

 <!---
 BlueNinjaAJ10/BlueNinjaAJ10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.